redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

 Use the CLI tool to manage Red Hat OpenShift GitOps from a terminal.
 You can install the CLI tool on different platforms.

 ### Installing the Red Hat OpenShift GitOps CLI on Linux using an RPM
-For Red Hat Enterprise Linux (RHEL) version 8, you can install the Red Hat OpenShift GitOps CLI as an RPM.
+For Red Hat Enterprise Linux (RHEL) version 8 or later, you can install the Red Hat OpenShift GitOps CLI as an RPM.
 #### Prerequisites
 You have an active OpenShift Container Platform subscription on your Red Hat account.
 You have root or sudo privileges on your local system.